nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### List Exercise

-User's command.
 If the user's command type is to list the exercises available, i.e. `exercise /list`, the `Parser#parseUserInput(String userInput)` method will parse the 'exercise' base word and proceed to create exercise related command using `Parser#createExerciseCommand(String userInput)` method.
 This method will further evaluate the exercise action, in this case, `/list` and call the constructor of `ExerciseCommand` class by passing relevant parameters related to the